sirajhemonai/leadsure/replit.md

 LeadSure is a lead generation service that provides fresh, targeted Apollo data to customers.
 The application is built as a full-stack web application with a React frontend and Express backend, designed to handle orders for lead generation services and free trials.

+**Status**: Deployed and running on Replit with database integration.

 ## User Preferences

 Preferred communication style: Simple, everyday language.